Mahyar426/Mahyar426/README.md

 - 🎥 Pattern Recognition for RTP Traffic (Python, Machine Learning)

 🔥 **Passionate about:**
 - 🤖 Exploring AI and its endless possibilities
+- 🛠️ Building robust and efficient **embedded systems** for real-world applications
 - 📡 Innovations in computer vision, or signal processing
-- 🕹️ Tech-driven creative solutions
 - 🌍 International collaborations and multicultural teamwork

 🏆 **Achievements:**